MOLECULAR GENETICS OF DRUG ADDICTION VULNERABILITY

 This PA uses just-in-time concepts.
 It also uses the modular budgeting

-format (see http://grants.nih.gov/grants/funding/modular/modular.htm).
+format (see https://grants.nih.gov/grants/funding/modular/modular.htm).

 Specifically, if you are submitting an application with direct costs in each